zbw/qualle/README.md

 (this is basically the output of the MLC method)
 - ``true_labels`` is a comma-separated list of true labels (ground truth)

-Note that you can omit the ``true_labels`` section if you only want to predict the quality of the data.
+Note that you can omit the ``true_labels`` section if you only want to predict the quality of the MLC result.

 For example, a row in the data file could look like this: